xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 I am a Ph.D. student in Computer Science and Engineering at the University of Michigan.
 I work with Professor [Matthew Kay](http://mjskay.com/) in the School of Information.

 I take a human-centered approach to communicating uncertainty and statistics with information visualizations.
+Through my internships at two national labs, I have applied my research interests to challenges I care about --- climate change and renewable energy.
 I also have a keen interest in adopting and improving open science practices, such as preregistration.
  <!-- Specifically, I design and evaluate visualizations to make them statistically reliable.
 Relatedly, I look at what uncertainty visualizations work best.  -->

-Across my projects, I have used a wide range of methods, such as system-building, participant experiments, and qualitative interviews.
+Across my projects, I have used a wide range of methods, such as system-building, participant experiments & statistical analyses, and qualitative interviews.